jandudulski/decide.rb/README.md

   end

   # evolve state with events
-  evolve Events::ValueIncreased do |state, event|
+  evolve Events::ValueIncreased do
     # return new state
     state.with(value: state.value + 1)
   end

-  evolve Events::ValueDecreased do |state, event|
+  evolve Events::ValueDecreased do
     # state is immutable Data object
     state.with(value: state.value - 1)
   end

-  terminal? do |state|
+  terminal? do
     state <= 0
   end
 end